Everything you need to know about moving to Vancouver and what we have learned from moving to Vancouver from the past 2 years.

-Vancouver is a great place to live in, but also it is one of the most expensive cities in Canada.
-There is a plenty of employment but can still be hard to find a job.
+Vancouver is a great place to live in, but it is also one of Canada’s most expensive cities.
+There is plenty of employment, but it can still be hard to find a job.

-Unfortunately, the minimum wage is small and if you are looking for an office job you are expected to get paid average wages that don’t leave much after you pay your bills.
+Unfortunately, the minimum wage is quite low, and if you are looking for an office job, you are expected to get paid average wages that don’t leave much after you pay your bills.

-It can be hard to juggle all bills and still have fun at the weekends.
+It can be hard to juggle all bills and still have fun on the weekends.

-There are so many amazing things to do here in Vancouver, but they all come with a cost, unfortunately.
+There are so many amazing things to do here in Vancouver, but unfortunately, they all come with a cost.

-17. Waiter/waitressing jobs are paid poorly, but tips are excellent.
+17. Waiter/waitressing jobs are paid poorly, but the tips are excellent.

-The tips, however, are high and average tipping percentage is at 15% so not bad at all, and if you have a busy night even better.
+The tips, however, are high, and the average tipping percentage is at 15%, so not bad at all, and if you have a busy night – even better.

 18. Basement suites are very common.

-Basement suites are in fact one of the most common places to rent out.
+Basement suites are one of the most common places to rent out.

-Many people don’t even tend to advertise their space online and just places sticker on the windows.
+Many people don’t even tend to advertise their space online and place a sign on the window.